Signs You May Need A Clutch Repair

 Clutch Is Squealing Or Making ‘Growling’ Noises

 Another symptom of a failing clutch is when you hear strange noises like growls or squeals.
-This is caused by vibrations from within the part.
+Vibrations from within the part cause this.
 If you hear any sort of strange noises coming from your clutch or car in general, you need to get it looked at immediately.
 It may not seem like it but a fault with your clutch while driving can be seriously dangerous.

 Burning Smell From The Clutch